ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Slides/Topic 7.md

 + **Variable names with a dollar sign can also be used inside other strings** in order to insert the value of the variable into the string:
+  - Questsion: What if we need to display a string that contains `$`?

 ![sh12](../Resources/t7-sh12.png)